The chilly weather is finally rolling in and there are plenty of seasonal fall activities worth indulging this year.

 Who doesn’t love a good fall color tour?
 Detroit’s urban island offers spectacular views of the leaves changing colors along the banks of the Detroit river.
 Bring the kids and check it out.

 This night under the stars is a romantic getaway not so far from home.
 A moonlit wagon ride through the forest, the night doesn’t end there.
 Gathered around a campfire, stories are told as you warm back up.
-Friendly for kids with strict mask and distancing rules, this activity is sure to bring up everyone’s spirits.
-Pre-registration is required.
+Advanced registration required.

 - Address: Maybury Farm, 50165 Eight Mile Road, Northville